mate-academy/ts_sort_students/checklist.md

 ```

 3. [CODE STYLE] - DRY.
 Combine logic for sorting by fields with same data types.
-4. [CODE KNOWLEDGE] - Method `sort` mutates the array, so you don't need to reassign the result of the sorting;
+4. [CODE KNOWLEDGE] - Method `sort` mutates the array, so you don't need to reassign the result of the sorting.

 BAD EXAMPLE:
 ```